LuiseFreese/LuiseFreese/README.md

 # 👋 Hey there, I am Luise!

 I work as an independent M365 Consultant based in Germany, but traveling the world.
 At least, this is what I said to introduce myself in the pre-Covid19 world.
 Now I am at home and talk 8 hours straight into my monitor.
-After that, I start working 🤣 besides that, together with Elio Struyf, I run https://pyod.shop ,a sticker store
+After that, I start working 🤣 besides that, together with Elio Struyf, I run https://pyod.shop - a sticker store

 I love all things community, Power Platform and #MicrosoftGraph!
 You can find me 24/7 on twitter :-) Not enough?
 I created those labels here because all the kool kids have those: